rohan-paul/monsterapi_test/README.md

 The image below shows the workflow of RAG Bot having MonsterDeploy in the backend

+🧵 1/6

 ![](assets/2024-03-05-19-21-59.png)

 ---

-📌 As a first step to build the RAG pipeline, from Monster-Deploy simply select your desired LLM.
+📌 As a first step to build the RAG pipeline, Sign up for a Monster API account, create an LLM deployment with Monster-Deploy by simply select your desired LLM with their one-click solution.

-📌 Click 'deploy' on your MonsterAPI Deploy dashboard, and you'll have an LLM API endpoint ready to handle queries within moments.
+📌 Once the deployment is live, you'll have an LLM API endpoint ready to handle queries within moments.
+This Rest API endpoint can be integrated into any public web or mobile application.

-📌 Once deployed, you'll receive an authentication token and URL to access the LLM endpoints.
+📌 And now, you'll receive an authentication token and URL to access the LLM endpoints.
+Copy the endpoint URL and authentication key

+📌 Paste these values into their ChainLit UI-interface to set up your chat UI along with RAG and then you are good to go.

+🧵 2/6

 ---